 - beautification of Shaw, from restoration and maintenance of our green spaces to working with the City on streetscape improvements

-- the Healthy Corner Store project at Shaw Market and other support of small business ventures in Shaw
+- support of small business ventures in Shaw

 - management of information related to the Shaw neighborhood, including linking interested buyers and renters with available properties, managing social media, and archiving of historic information